balazshevesi/1dt301-lab/assignment-2/ReportAssignment2.md

 ## Conclusion

-All four tasks were implemented purely in assembly and verified on hardware/serial.
+All four tasks were implemented purely in assembly and verified on the hardware.
 The code adheres to ARM calling conventions.